141 Lane Bend of the BNR

 Eventually I head down a shallow little ravine to the east, crossing another fence line over a trampled down spot, then another hundred yards or so to my parking spot.
 I had a great time today exploring Lane Bend even though I did get a little sunburn.
 Overall, this was a very easy hike with little elevation gain (368 feet) over gentle rolling hills.
 My hike today was a total of 3.7 miles, with the wide-open conditions you could easily make this as long or short a hike as you like.

-Lane Bend parking area is pretty easy to get there, just over 0.3 miles south of Tyler Bend Road turn east off Highway 65 on Blue Ribbon Road, follow Blue Ribbon 1.2 miles and turn left on Long Bottom Road (SC 426) and take this to the gate and parking area at the bottom of the hill, another 1.2 miles.
+Lane Bend: Statistics Chart 141 The parking area is pretty easy to get to, just over 0.3 miles south of Tyler Bend Road turn east off Highway 65 on Blue Ribbon Road, follow Blue Ribbon 1.2 miles and turn left on Long Bottom Road (SC 426) and take this 1.2 miles to the gate and parking area at the bottom of the hill.

 base map before fair use alterations is property of ArcGIS-